ElektorLabs/Material-for-Articles/Readme.md

 ## Table of contents

+### 200507 - Modbus Over WLAN (Part 1)
+ The Modbus protocol is widely used in the industrial sector for communication between systems and controllers.
+ This is usually done with the tried-and-true RS485 interface and conventional copper wire.
+ Here we present a module that allows you to use the Modbus protocol over a wireless local area network (WLAN).

 ### 210051 - Color to Sound: How to Read Out a Color Sensor via I2C
  Electronics can be helpful for handicapped people, as this educational project demonstrates.
  For those who cannot see colors themselves, a color sensor can do the job; a buzzer is used as acoustical feedback, for color and brightness information.